dfinity/interface-spec/spec/index.md

 The user should take the following actions for the returned certificate states:

--    `processing`: The call is being executed.
+-    `processing`: The call is being executed by the IC.
 The user should poll the IC using [`read_state`](#http-read-state) requests to determine the result of the call.

 -    `received`: The call has been received by the IC.
 The user should poll the IC using [`read_state`](#http-read-state) requests to determine the result of the call.

 -    `unknown`: The user can conclude that the message was not received by the IC at the attached timestamp.
-The user can retry the call, or poll the IC using [`read_state`](#http-read-state) requests to determine the result of the call.
+The user can retry the call, or poll the IC using [`read_state`](#http-read-state) requests.

 ### Request: Call {#http-call}